Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 </table></div>

 Finally, after the regional competition, the chassis had bent under the weight of the components, so we designed a new one with minor modifications—thicker so it could easily support them over time.

+An important consideration regarding the robot’s balance was to place the heaviest components—the Raspberry Pi Pico 2 board with its shield, the SPT5632-360 servo, and a pair of batteries with their expansion module—in the center of the chassis, ensuring a low and centralized center of mass.

+However, the addition of the other two batteries—a last-minute modification—forced us to build a special structure for them at the rear of the robot.
+Over time, it became apparent that when accelerating, the robot would sometimes skid due to an overload at the rear.
+To compensate for this extra weight, lead plates were added to the front of the robot.

 <div align="center"><table>
   <tr>